danthedeckie/air-monitor/README.md

 # Air monitoring -> Adafruit IO

-This project takes data from an SGP30 (CO2 and TVOC) and PMS A003 (PM1, PM2.5, PM10) values
+This project takes data from an:
+- SGP30 (CO2 and TVOC over I2C)
+- PMS A003 (PM1, PM2.5, PM10)
+- SHTC3 (temperature and relative humidity over I2C)
 and pushes them to Adafruit IO.

 # TO USE: